CyVerse-Validate/docs/prediction.rst

 Prediction Tools
 *****************

-BeyesR
+BayesR
 ======

 **Speed Test Results**

-Our BayesR speed test on the full syngenta data set on the Cyverse Data store completed successfully in 22 hours and 25 minutes, running 333 jobs on 64 nodes, two processes per node.
+Our BayesR speed test on a third of the syngenta data set on the Cyverse Data store completed successfully in 22 hours and 25 minutes, running 333 jobs on 64 nodes, two processes per node.

 Running BayesR through Agave